Buying a New Home

 Raleigh's market remains strong due to job growth, particularly in tech and healthcare sectors.
 While not as frenzied as 2021-2022, it's still a seller's market with inventory below historical averages.
 Homes typically sell within 30-45 days, and multiple offers are common for well-priced properties.

 With rising rental costs in Raleigh (average $1,400-$1,800 for apartments), buying often makes financial sense if you plan to stay 3+ years.
 Consider your job stability, lifestyle preferences, and long-term financial goals.
 The Triangle's strong economic fundamentals generally support homeownership as a wealth-building strategy.
+See here to learn more about whether you should rent or buy in Raleigh!

 Spring (March-May) offers the most inventory but also the most competition.
 Fall (September-November) can provide better deals with less competition.
 Winter months may have fewer options but motivated sellers.
 In Raleigh's climate, you can house hunt year-round without weather being a major factor.